-- The NFS gateway machine must have everything to run an HDFS client such as a Hadoop core JAR file and a HADOOP\CONF directory. - The NFS gateway can be either on any DataNode, NameNode, or any HDP client machine.
+- The NFS gateway machine needs everything to run an HDFS client like Hadoop core JAR file, HADOOP\CONF directory. - The NFS gateway can be on any DataNode, NameNode, or any HDP client machine.
 Start the NFS server on that machine.